TomerFi/slackin_docker/CONTRIBUTING.md

         file [.spelling](.spelling).

 ### NPM Scripts
-Before using the scrips, you need to install the dependencies.
+Before using the scrips, you need to install the dependencies, From the [package.json](package.json) file path, run `npm install`.

-From the [package.json](package.json) file path, run `npm install`, Then you can execute the scripts from the same path.
+Then you can execute the scripts from the same path.
 -   `npm run lint-md` will run [remark](https://remark.js.org/) against *markdown* files.